Click each question below for the answer. Don't see your question here? Ask us through our Contact page.

 We source our ingredients from fair trade farmers in Peru, Ecuador, Bolivia, the Dominican Republic, Sri Lanka, India and Indonesia.
 Our chocolate is manufactured in Switzerland and our Coconut Clusters are manufactured in Colorado.

-You can find our products at Whole Foods Markets nationwide.
+You can also find our products at Whole Foods Markets nationwide.
 In addition, we are stocked in retailers such as Natural Grocers, Sprouts, New Seasons, Publix, Wegman’s, Kroger, Jimbo’s, and many other independent retailers.
-You can find a complete list of stores carrying Alter Eco products here or purchase directly from us online here.
+You can find a complete list of stores carrying Alter Eco products near you here.
 We also sell our products in Canada, Australia and New Zealand.

 We try our best to keep prices low for our customers.
 Because we are committed to fair trade standards, organic ingredients, regenerative agriculture and sustainable packaging, our prices can be slightly higher than conventional chocolate and quinoa.